Utah Administrative Code

 (b) the facility makes the hospice services part of the resident's service plan which shall explain who is responsible to meet the resident's needs; and

-(i) the facility must assure that a worker or an individual is assigned solely to each specific hospice patient is on-site to assist the resident in emergency evacuation 24 hours a day, seven days a week;
+(i) the facility must assure that a worker or an individual is assigned solely to each specific hospice patient and is on-site to assist the resident in emergency evacuation 24 hours a day, seven days a week;

 (ii) the facility must train the assigned worker or individual to specifically assist in the emergency evacuation of the assigned hospice patient resident;